sophAi/TSCA/README.md

 2. Change the permission of tsca.py by typing `chmod u+rx tsca.py`.

-3. Run `./tsca.py tsca_pref.json` to perform TSCA for your xyz files.
+3. Run `python3 tsca.py tsca_pref.json` to perform TSCA.

-4. The results will be stored in the xyz folder by default.
+4. The resulting xyz files will be stored in the xyz folder by default.

-Options in pref.json file:
+Options in tsca_pref.json file:
 --------------------------

 1. `"mode": "skip"` will skip the job.